Limelight Networks, Inc. (NASDAQ:LLNW) Shares Sold by Goldman Sachs Group Inc.

-Goldman Sachs Group Inc. trimmed its holdings in Limelight Networks, Inc. (NASDAQ:LLNW) by 31.6% in the first quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 662,044 shares of the information services provider’s stock after selling 306,176 shares during the period.
-Goldman Sachs Group Inc. owned 0.53% of Limelight Networks worth $2,364,000 as of its most recent filing with the Securities & Exchange Commission.
+Goldman Sachs Group Inc. lowered its stake in shares of Limelight Networks, Inc. (NASDAQ:LLNW) by 31.6% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 662,044 shares of the information services provider’s stock after selling 306,176 shares during the quarter.
+Goldman Sachs Group Inc. owned approximately 0.53% of Limelight Networks worth $2,364,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Global Retirement Partners LLC raised its position in shares of Limelight Networks by 133.6% in the first quarter.
-Global Retirement Partners LLC now owns 8,175 shares of the information services provider’s stock valued at $29,000 after buying an additional 4,675 shares during the last quarter.
-Cardan Capital Partners LLC acquired a new stake in shares of Limelight Networks in the first quarter valued at about $36,000.
-Russell Investments Group Ltd. acquired a new stake in Limelight Networks during the first quarter worth about $38,000.
-XTX Topco Ltd acquired a new stake in Limelight Networks during the first quarter worth about $45,000.
-Finally, Vestmark Advisory Solutions Inc. acquired a new stake in Limelight Networks during the first quarter worth about $62,000.
-Institutional investors and hedge funds own 53.40% of the company’s stock.
+A number of other hedge funds also recently added to or reduced their stakes in LLNW.
+The Manufacturers Life Insurance Company increased its holdings in shares of Limelight Networks by 4.9% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 73,048 shares of the information services provider’s stock valued at $291,000 after acquiring an additional 3,396 shares during the period.
+Wedbush Securities Inc. increased its holdings in shares of Limelight Networks by 13.0% in the 1st quarter.
+Wedbush Securities Inc. now owns 29,901 shares of the information services provider’s stock valued at $107,000 after acquiring an additional 3,430 shares during the period.
+Gamco Investors INC. ET AL increased its holdings in shares of Limelight Networks by 2.9% in the 1st quarter.
+Gamco Investors INC. ET AL now owns 157,850 shares of the information services provider’s stock valued at $564,000 after acquiring an additional 4,400 shares during the period.
+Global Retirement Partners LLC increased its holdings in shares of Limelight Networks by 133.6% in the 1st quarter.
+Global Retirement Partners LLC now owns 8,175 shares of the information services provider’s stock valued at $29,000 after acquiring an additional 4,675 shares during the period.
+Finally, Bank of New York Mellon Corp increased its holdings in shares of Limelight Networks by 1.5% in the 1st quarter.
+Bank of New York Mellon Corp now owns 495,710 shares of the information services provider’s stock valued at $1,769,000 after acquiring an additional 7,248 shares during the period.
+53.40% of the stock is currently owned by institutional investors.

-In other news, Director David Peterschmidt sold 17,655 shares of the firm’s stock in a transaction that occurred on Friday, June 4th.
+In related news, Director David Peterschmidt sold 17,655 shares of the business’s stock in a transaction dated Friday, June 4th.
 The shares were sold at an average price of $3.13, for a total value of $55,260.15.
-Following the completion of the transaction, the director now owns 48,256 shares of the company’s stock, valued at $151,041.28.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Company insiders own 10.20% of the company’s stock.
+Following the sale, the director now directly owns 48,256 shares in the company, valued at approximately $151,041.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+10.20% of the stock is owned by insiders.

-Limelight Networks (NASDAQ:LLNW) last posted its quarterly earnings data on Thursday, July 29th.
-The information services provider reported ($0.06) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.07) by $0.01.
+Limelight Networks (NASDAQ:LLNW) last issued its earnings results on Thursday, July 29th.
+The information services provider reported ($0.06) EPS for the quarter, topping the consensus estimate of ($0.07) by $0.01.
 Limelight Networks had a negative net margin of 24.06% and a negative return on equity of 21.53%.
-As a group, sell-side analysts anticipate that Limelight Networks, Inc. will post -0.22 EPS for the current fiscal year.
+As a group, equities research analysts forecast that Limelight Networks, Inc. will post -0.22 earnings per share for the current year.

-LLNW has been the subject of several recent analyst reports.
-Zacks Investment Research upgraded shares of Limelight Networks from a “sell” rating to a “hold” rating in a research report on Tuesday.
-Lake Street Capital cut their price objective on shares of Limelight Networks from $5.50 to $4.50 and set a “buy” rating for the company in a research report on Friday, July 30th.
+A number of equities analysts have recently commented on the stock.
+Lake Street Capital cut their target price on shares of Limelight Networks from $5.50 to $4.50 and set a “buy” rating on the stock in a report on Friday, July 30th.
 DA Davidson upgraded shares of Limelight Networks from an “underperform” rating to a “neutral” rating in a research report on Friday, July 30th.
-Finally, The Goldman Sachs Group cut their price objective on shares of Limelight Networks from $2.50 to $2.25 and set a “sell” rating for the company in a research report on Tuesday.
-One analyst has rated the stock with a sell rating, eight have given a hold rating and one has assigned a buy rating to the company’s stock.
-The company has an average rating of “Hold” and an average target price of $5.16.
+The Goldman Sachs Group lowered their price objective on shares of Limelight Networks from $2.50 to $2.25 and set a “sell” rating on the stock in a research report on Tuesday.
+Finally, Zacks Investment Research upgraded shares of Limelight Networks from a “sell” rating to a “hold” rating in a research report on Tuesday.
+One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and one has given a buy rating to the stock.
+The company presently has an average rating of “Hold” and a consensus price target of $5.16.

 Limelight Networks, Inc provides content delivery and related services in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company operates private networks that deliver Websites, mobile applications, videos, music, software, games, and APIs; offers live and on-demand video delivery services; and provides online video platforms that help organizations manage, publish, syndicate, analyze, and monetize video contents.